NativeScript/NativeScript/tools/notes/CONTRIBUTING.md

  - [Releasing new versions](#release)

 ##  <a name="coc"></a> Code of Conduct
-Help us keep a healthy and open community.
-We expect all participants in this project to adhere to the [NativeScript Code Of Conduct](https://github.com/NativeScript/codeofconduct).
+Help us to keep a healthy and open community.
+We expect all the participants in this project to adhere to the [NativeScript Code Of Conduct](https://github.com/NativeScript/codeofconduct).

 ## <a name="bugs"></a> Reporting Bugs

-1. Always update to the most recent master release; the bug may already be resolved.
+1. Always update to the most recent master release; may the bug had already resolved.
 2. Search for similar issues in the issues list for this repo; it may already be an identified problem.
-3. If this is a bug or problem that is clear, simple, and is unlikely to require any discussion -- it is OK to open an issue on GitHub with a reproduction of the bug including workflows and screenshots.
-If possible, submit a Pull Request with a failing test, entire application or module.
-If you'd rather take matters into your own hands, fix the bug yourself (jump down to the [Submitting a PR](#pr) section).
+3. If this is a bug or problem that is clear, simple, and it dosen't require any discussion -- it is OK to open an issue on GitHub with a reproduction of the bug including the workflows and screenshots.
+If possible, submit a Pull Request with a failing tests, entire application or module.
+If you'd rather take matters in your own hands, fix the bug yourself (jump down to the [Submitting a PR](#pr) section).

 > While we are doing all we can to take care of every issue, sometimes we get overwhelmed.
 That's why
-> - issues that are not constructive or describe problems that cannot be reproduced will be closed
+> - issues that are not constructive or describe problems that cannot be reproduced, will be closed.
-> - feature requests or bug reports with unanswered questions regarding the behavior/reproduction for more than 20 days will be closed
+> - feature requests or bug reports with unanswered questions regarding the behavior/reproduction for more than 20 days will be closed.

 ## <a name="features"></a> Requesting Features

 1. Use Github Issues to submit feature requests.
 2. First, search for a similar request and extend it if applicable.
-This way it would be easier for the community to track the features.
+In this way it would be easier for the community to track the features.
-3. When requesting a new feature, please provide as much detail as possible about why you need the feature in your apps.
+3. While requesting a new feature, please provide as much detail as possible about why you need that feature in your apps.
 We prefer that you explain a need rather than explain a technical solution for it.
-That might trigger a nice conversation on finding the best and broadest technical solution to a specific need.
+That might trigger a nice conversation on finding the best and broadest technical solution for a specific need.

 ## <a name="pr"></a> Submitting a PR

 Before you begin:
 * Read and sign the [NativeScript Contribution License Agreement](http://www.nativescript.org/cla).
-* Make sure there is an issue for the bug or feature you will be working on.
+* Make sure there is an issue for the bug or feature, you will be working on.

 Following these steps is the best way to get you code included in the project: